josephwoodward/GlobalExceptionHandlerDotNet/README.md

 }
 ```

-### Runtime Status Code
+#### Runtime Status Code

-You can return the approprite status code at runtime using the following overload:
+If talking to a remote service, you could optionally choose to forward the status code on, or propagate it via the exception using the following `ToStatusCode(..)` overload:

 ```csharp
 app.UseGlobalExceptionHandler(x =>